D4rk-5ky/Syncerate/README.md

 Mail = user@example.com
 ```

 A working local `mail` command is required for delivery.
 Syncerate can send success, warning-success, Syncoid-error, script-error, and MQTT-error messages.
-Email bodies begin with the same final run summary used in terminal/file logging: `Final run summary`, a blank line, backup title, a blank line, multiline backup comment, another blank line, and `Total runtime`.
-When file logging is enabled, the `.log` summary is written before the message is built, so both the copied `.log` text in the body and the attached `.log` already contain the timer.
+Success and warning-success email bodies begin with the same final run summary used in terminal/file logging: `Final run summary`, a blank line, backup title, a blank line, multiline backup comment, another blank line, `Data transferred`, another blank line, and `Total runtime`.
+Error email bodies include the same metadata and runtime but omit transfer totals because a failed replication may not have a complete trustworthy total.
+When file logging is enabled, the `.log` summary is written before a success message is built, so both the copied `.log` text in the body and the attached `.log` already contain the transfer total and timer.
 Log files are attached when file logging is enabled and the relevant files are available.
 Mail delivery is best-effort: a missing `mail` executable, attachment/read failure, or non-zero mail-command result is logged and does not convert an already completed replication into a failed Syncerate run.

 When `RetryBrokenPipe` is enabled and a dataset is skipped after exhausting its configured retry count, the run still returns success when no other failure occurs.
 The success email subject is exactly: